LDMX-Software/fire/README.md

 ## Features
 - Dynamic loading of libraries containing processors
-- Dynamic creation of registered processors
+- Dynamic creation of registered processors using their full C++ class name
-- Basic interface to a conditions system
 - Header for event-wide information
 - Header for run-wide information
-- Serialization of user-defined classes
+- Simple serialization of user-defined classes allowing for quick h5py-based analyses
-- Configuration through Python
+- Configuration through running a python script
 - Drop/Keep Rules: Regex-based rules for copying data from input file to output file or choosing to _not_ save data created during processing
+- Modern CMake infrasture enabling simple `find_package(fire)` syntax

+- Basic interface to a conditions system
 - Veto: Voting system for processors to decide on if entire event should be saved into the output file
 - Logging through Boost (optional)